Some conditions and disorders slow or stop the movement of contents through the intestines.

 Some people have no symptoms, whereas others have abdominal discomfort, diarrhea, bloating, and excessive flatulence.

-The diagnosis is based on symptoms that occur after people have had certain types of surgery.
+The diagnosis is based on symptoms, particularly in people who have had certain types of surgery or have certain disorders.

 Antibiotics can eliminate the excess bacteria.